gabrieldansereau/ms_downscaling_metawebs/README.md

 land-cover variables represent classes such as Evergreen broadleaf trees, Cultivated and managed vegetation, Urban/Built-up, and Open Water.
-Values range between 0 and 100 and represent the consensus prevalence of each class in percentage within a pixel (hereafter considered as sites).
+Values range between 0 and 100 and represent the consensus prevalence of each class in percentage within a pixel (hereafter called sites).
 We coarsened both the CHELSA and EarthEnv data from their original 30 arc-second resolution to a 2.5 arc-mininute one (around 4.5 km at the Equator) using GDAL [@GDAL/OGRcontributors2021GdaOgr].
 This resolution compromised capturing both local variations and broad scale patterns, while limiting computation costs to a